 Q: What type of funding is available for bridge program students?

-A: Each student will be fully funding for two years.
+A: Each student will be fully funding for two years, provided they are remain in good academic standing.
 The fellowship comes with a stipend of $25,000 per year and requires students to TA two classes during the second year.
 This fellowship is comparable with what is currently offered to admitted PhD students.

 Q: Do I have to be a U.S. citizen to be eligible for the bridge program?